 The RTP provides funds to the District to develop and maintain recreational trails and trail-related facilities for both non-motorized and motorized recreational trail uses.
 Examples of trail uses include hiking, bicycling, in-line skating, equestrian use, cross-country skiing, snowmobiling, off-road motorcycling, all-terrain vehicle riding, four-wheel driving, or other off-road motorized vehicles.

 Who administers the program?

 The RTP is an assistance program of the US Department of Transportation's Federal Highway Administration (FHWA).
-The DC Department of Parks and Recreation and the District Department of Transportation (DDOT) administer the District’s program.
+The District Department of Transportation (DDOT) administers the District’s program.
 The District has a Recreational Trail Advisory Committee to assist with the program.
 The committee selects the projects and sends recommendations to DDOT to include in its annual budget.
 Then DDOT manages the project with the sponsor.